 Public comments on the current year's beach list, including the risk-based rank, are welcome and accepted at any time.
 Send comments via email to DNRBeachHealth@Wisconsin.gov.

-The following additions and changes have been made to the beach list since the previous posting.
+The following change was made to the beach list since last year.

 |County||Addition or Change||Beach Name||Details|